sammy-hutch/dungeon-crawler/README.md

 # TO DO List

-## this feature branch
-- mouse clicks need to be boxed, same as key presses

 ## Ten-minute Tasks
 - duplicated code for loading and writing of files (level.py, levelmaker.py, mapmaker.py?)
 - functionality/refactor to tidy entity data handling (level.py, levelmaker.py, objects.py)